-While zero tolerance measures were inspired by school shootings in primarily white suburban schools, they have mostly been adopted and enforced in urban schools, disproportionately impacting the poor, and students of color.
-Student’s in low-income areas with zero tolerance measures have a greater chance of being suspended and expelled.
-African-American students only represent 16% of the students in the U.S Department of Education, but account for 40% of students expelled, making them three times more likely to be suspended than white students.
-American Indian students represent less than 1% of the student population but account for 3% of expulsions.
+While zero-tolerance measures were inspired by school shootings in primarily white suburban schools, they have mostly been adopted and enforced in urban schools, disproportionately impacting students of color.
+Student’s in low-income areas with zero-tolerance measures have a greater chance of being suspended and expelled.
+Black students only represent 16% of the students in the U.S Department of Education, but account for 40% of students expelled, making them three times more likely to be suspended than white students.
+Indigenous students represent less than 1% of the student population but account for 3% of expulsions.

 Zero-tolerance policies do not distinguish between serious and non-serious offenses; students have been expelled for tardiness or simply carrying nail clippers.
-These policies don’t differentiate between students having behavioral disorders versus students intentionally causing trouble.
 Students as young as preschool have been approached with force and handcuff for minor disciplinary issues such as throwing a temper tantrum.
 How do suspension, expulsion, and arrest help change the child’s behavior?

-If you are concerned about the prevalence and impact that suspensions have on students, let your local school district committees, and policy leaders know that you want to see a decrease in suspension referrals.
-Suspension and expulsion are not the best forms of discipline as it does not support youth development, they do not give students the opportunity to improve the behavioral issue.
+If you are concerned about the prevalence and impact that suspensions have on students, let your local school district committees and policy leaders know that you want to see a decrease in suspension referrals.
+Suspension and expulsion are not the best forms of discipline as it does not support youth development, does not address the root causes, and do not allow students the opportunity to improve behavior.
 Removing students from school is excluding them from the opportunity to engage in prosocial behaviors and lowering their chances of graduating.

-For an effective student behavioral change, schools need to develop disciplinary approaches that are evidence-based.
+For effective student behavioral change, schools need to develop disciplinary approaches that are evidence-based.
 This video shows how schools are replacing suspensions with holistic approaches.
-Our children’s education depends on our dedication to implementing alternative disciplinary measures.
+Our children’s education depends on our dedication to implementing safe and supportive school measures.

-In order to bring awareness to the impact of zero tolerance policies as well as share best practices on alternative disciplinary measures, we invite you to join us for a tweetchat on April 6, 2017 at 12pm PST/3pm EST. Make sure to follow The Alliance for Positive Youth Development on Twitter @ideas4youth and use the hashtag #APYDCHAT.
+In order to bring awareness to the impact of zero-tolerance policies and share best practices on alternative disciplinary measures, we invite you to join us for a tweetchat on April 6, 2017 at 12pm PST/3pm EST. Make sure to follow The Alliance for Positive Youth Development on Twitter @ideas4youth and use the hashtag #APYDCHAT.
 We look forward to coming together on this important issue and working towards positive and sustainable change in policy and perspective.